rosflight/rosflight_docs/docs/rosflight/developer-guide/code-architecture.md

 ## Board Abstraction

+!!! warning "TODO"
+    Updated examples with new board implementations once hardware support has been finalized and completed.

 The hardware abstraction implementations are contained in the `board` directory, organized in subdirectories according to the hardware driver layer.
 The `boards/airbourne` directory uses drivers for boards using the STM32F4 processor, while the `boards/breezy` directory uses drivers for STM32F1 processors.
 Each board implementation is required to provide an implementation of the hardware abstraction layer interface, which is passed by reference to the flight stack.
 The Revo implementation in the `boards/airbourne` shows how this is done for an embedded flight controller.
-Examples of board implementations for SIL simulation are found in the `rosflight_firmware` and `rosflight_sim` ROS packages available [here](https://github.com/rosflight/rosflight).
+Examples of board implementations for SIL simulation are found in the `rosflight_firmware` and `rosflight_sim` ROS2 packages available [here](https://github.com/rosflight/rosflight2).

 The flight stack is encapsulated in the `ROSflight` class defined at `include/rosflight.h`.
 This class contains two public functions: `init()` and `run()`.